riggyz/worse-elytra/README.md

 ## TODOs
 This is a list of immediate items I am trying to take care of:

-TODO: remove deprecated code and clean up the file structure
 TODO: test with cape textures + curios

 ## Acknowledgements